 Excellence: Because quality builds income and loyalty and reduces cost.

 What’s The Method?Business can be tough.
 I know that.
 I have had my struggles and have helped many businesses with theirs.
-There are no “one size fits all” solutions.
+There is no “one size fits all” solution.
 To fix a partnership problem or to help boost profits, we’ll need to work together.
-As you help me understand the problems, we’ll use my experience across many industries to find solutions that will work to boost your business.
+As you help me understand your problems, we’ll use my experience across many industries to find solutions that will work to boost your business.

 We can start by talking on the phone.
 You can use me as a sounding board to explore your ideas.
 We might review your financial statements together and look for places where we can quickly get more money in your pocket.
 The problem at most businesses is not having ‘enough’.
 They just don’t make enough money.
 Relax, that can be fixed too.

-If you have a partnership problem, we’ll start a conversation with you and your partner.
-Or partners.
-Once people start talking, the first step is to get the issues on the table.
-Believe me, it’s a lot easier to talk through partnership problems if you have a moderator like me to absorb the tension.
+If you have a partnership problem, we’ll talk about the issues.
+Then I will look for agreeable solutions that will save you from a court battle which could cost more than it’s worth.
+Once people start talking, tension drops and it gets a little easier to work things through.
+Believe me, it’s a lot less stressful to talk through partnership problems if you have a moderator like me to absorb the tension.
 That’s what I do.
 I take up the tension and propose solutions along the way.
 I’m not really a mediator.
 I don’t make rulings.
 I work hard to find common ground and agreeable solutions.

 A pure buyout is not always the answer.
 Why?
 Your business organization documents probably do not have a clean buyout process built in.
-And, most businesses cannot afford a pure buyout.
-There is also a big issue of reaching agreement on price.
+Many businesses cannot afford a pure buyout.
+There is also the issue of reaching agreement on price.
 Working together, we can fix partnership issues.
-We might even be able to structure an agreeable buyout if absolutely necessary.
+We can structure an agreeable buyout if necessary.